 GSAS-II logo

 Running GSAS-II requires a number of coordinated installation steps and there are many different ways this can be accomplished.
-One needs not only the necessary Python source code for GSAS-II, but a Python interpreter that includes a number of “add-on” Python packages for additonal capabilities.
-This much match the computer where the software will be run.
+One needs not only the necessary Python source code for GSAS-II, but a Python interpreter that includes a number of “add-on” Python packages for additional capabilities.
+This much match the operating system for the computer where the software will be run.
 Further, GSAS-II requires that a small amount of its code be compiled, typically for speed and this must be matched both the computer OS and to the Python version.
 Here I outline different a few different approaches.

 1.1.
 GSAS2FULL installer